• Skip to main content

 • ½ inch cinnamon stick

-• 3 large red onions 275g, sliced thinly
+• 3 large red onions, 275g, sliced thinly

 • 1 sprig of curry leaves

-• 1 ½ tablespoon ginger garlic paste 3 garlic pods and ½ inch ginger
+• 1 ½ tablespoon ginger garlic paste, 3 garlic pods and ½ inch ginger

-• 3 to 4 large tomatoes 400g, chopped roughly
+• 3 to 4 large tomato, 400g, chopped roughly

 • ¼ teaspoon turmeric powder